dom1torii/csradio-finds/README.md

 ## History
 First 2 episodes of the show were pre-recorded by ThatHurt.
-On December 12, 2000, first live show was held, joined by u_suk_it (he will also become a second main host of the show)
+On December 12, 2000, first live show was held, joined by u_suk_it.
+Co-hosts included: u_suk_it, Damage INC and Nasgoul.
 Live shows were held on Sundays at 8PM EST.

 ## Known episodes